Anuragsahoo-IIITG/Wearable-LED-Light-Show-Shirt/README.md

 - Synchronizing music playback with LED data streaming so lights stay perfectly in time with the audio.

-## ⚙️ Architecture
+# ⚙️ Architecture

 The server has four main responsibilities:

-### 1. Project Upload and Processing
+1. **Project Upload and Processing**
    - Users upload a `.wav` file and an LED timeline configuration from the frontend.
    - The server saves the files, analyzes the audio in chunks, and generates JSON sequences that describe the LED effects.

-### 2. Effect Generation
+2. **Effect Generation**
-- Each supported effect (`STATIC`, `BLINK`, `SPARKLE`, `COMET`, `RAINBOW`, `CHASE`, `STROBE`, `FIRE`, `FFT`) has its own sequence generator function.
+   - Each supported effect (**STATIC, BLINK, SPARKLE, COMET, RAINBOW, CHASE, STROBE, FIRE, FFT**) has its own sequence generator function.
-- These functions transform music features (energy, frequency, zero-crossing rate) into LED control instructions.
+   - These functions transform music features (energy, frequency, zero-crossing rate) into a series of LED control instructions.

-**Examples:**
+   - For example:
-- **FFT** → Maps bass/mid/treble energy into RGB values.
+     - **FFT**: Maps bass/mid/treble energy into RGB values.
-- **SPARKLE** → Creates random LED fades, with intensity based on music energy and zero-crossing rate.
+     - **SPARKLE**: Creates random LED fades, with intensity based on music energy and zero-crossing rate.
-- **COMET** → Generates moving light trails, with number and size determined by music speed.
+     - **COMET**: Generates moving light trails, with the number and size determined by music speed.

-### 3. Playback and Preview
+3. **Playback and Preview**
-- **Full Playback (`/start-playback`)** → Plays the entire audio file while streaming the full LED data sequence.
+   - **Full Playback (`/start-playback`)**: Plays the entire audio file while streaming the full LED data sequence.
-- **Preview Mode (`/start-preview`)** → Plays only a trimmed section of the audio and timeline for quick testing.
+   - **Preview Mode (`/start-preview`)**: Trims a specific section of the audio and timeline for quick testing.

-### 4. ESP32 Communication
+4. **ESP32 Communication**
-- ESP32 clients connect via the **`/ws/esp32`** endpoint, each identified by a unique `device_id`.
+   - ESP32 clients connect via the `/ws/esp32` endpoint, each identified by a unique `device_id`.
    - The server sends per-chunk LED instructions as JSON packets via WebSockets during playback.
-- Dashboards (frontends) can also connect to a separate **`/ws/dashboard`** endpoint to monitor connected ESP32 devices in real-time.
+   - Dashboards (frontends) can also connect to a separate `/ws/dashboard` endpoint to monitor connected ESP32 devices in real time.
-- A **heartbeat system** automatically removes disconnected ESP32s from the active list.
+   - A heartbeat system automatically removes disconnected ESP32s from the active list.

 ---

-### 🔌 Key Code Components
+## 🔌 Key Code Components

-- **FastAPI + WebSockets** → Core frameworks for API + real-time LED streaming.
+- **FastAPI + WebSockets**: The core frameworks for building the API and handling real-time LED streaming.
-- **`ConnectionManager`** → Class that tracks all connected ESP32 devices & dashboards and manages broadcasting updates.
+- **ConnectionManager**: A class that tracks all connected ESP32 devices and dashboards and manages broadcasting updates.
-- **`get_all_sequences()`** → Central function that generates all LED sequences based on the uploaded audio and timeline.
+- **`get_all_sequences()`**: A central function that generates all the LED sequences based on the uploaded audio and timeline.
-- **Effect Generators** → Functions like `generate_fft_sequence()` and `generate_sparkle_sequence()` produce the effect data.
+- **Effect Generators**: A collection of functions like `generate_fft_sequence` and `generate_sparkle_sequence` that produce the specific effect data.
-- **Audio Streaming (`sounddevice`)** → Library used to play audio on the server while sending LED data in sync.
+- **Audio Streaming (sounddevice)**: The library used to play audio on the server while sending the LED data in sync.

 ---

-### 📂 Files and Outputs
+## 📂 Files and Outputs

-- **Uploaded Audio** → `uploaded_audio/uploaded.wav`
+- **Uploaded Audio**: Saved as `uploaded_audio/uploaded.wav`.
-- **Timeline Config** → `led_timeline.json`
+- **Timeline Config**: Saved as `led_timeline.json`.
-- **Precomputed Sequences** → `all_sequences.json`
+- **Precomputed Sequences**: Saved as `all_sequences.json`.
-- **ESP32 Commands** → Sent live as WebSocket JSON messages
+- **ESP32 Commands**: Sent live as WebSocket JSON messages.

 ---

-## ⚡ A Deep Dive into the ESP32 Client
+# ⚡ A Deep Dive into the ESP32 Client

-The **ESP32** is a low-power microcontroller with built-in Wi-Fi, making it the perfect choice for this project.
-Its job is to act as a **lightweight LED executor** that smoothly displays the effects defined in the editor.
+The ESP32 is a low-power microcontroller with built-in Wi-Fi, making it the perfect choice for this project.
+Its primary job is to act as a lightweight LED executor that smoothly displays the effects defined in the editor.

-### Role & Communication
-- The ESP32 does **not** perform heavy processing.
-- It maintains a WebSocket connection to the Python server and listens for real-time LED instructions.
-- The server streams per-frame LED data, and the ESP32 parses packets and updates LEDs immediately.

-### Key Features
-- **Non-blocking design** → Uses `millis()`-based loops instead of delays, so it can handle Wi-Fi + LED updates simultaneously.
-- **Configurable Effects** → Supports Static, Blink, Sparkle, Comet, etc., with parameters for duration, color, brightness, and LED ranges.
-- **Smooth Transitions** → Can run multiple effects simultaneously on different LED segments and transition smoothly across timeline events.

-### Packet Handling
-- Each JSON packet defines a command for the ESP32.
-- Includes **target LED range, effect type, color/brightness values, and effect-specific parameters** (e.g., speed, fade).
-- ESP32 decodes the packet and applies the effect immediately.

-### Scalability
-- Each ESP32 only processes its **assigned LED ranges**.
-- Multiple ESP32s can run simultaneously on the same Wi-Fi network.
-- Enables **large synchronized light shows** across multiple wearables.

-### Why ESP32?
-- **Built-in Wi-Fi** → Seamless WebSocket communication.
-- **Timing-sensitive control** → Strong enough to drive WS2812B LEDs with precise timing.
-- **Power + Cost Efficiency** → Low-cost, low-power, but still powerful for smooth animations.

 ---

-## 🛠️ Problems and Challenges Faced in Each Section

-When I started this project during my **B.Tech in Electronics and Communications**, my programming background was limited:
-- C (1st year), Java (3rd semester), but little knowledge of **HTML, CSS, JavaScript**.
-- **Python was completely new** — I learned it through this project.

-### Main Challenges
-- **Learning New Languages & Tools** → Lots of trial-and-error, relying on AI tools (ChatGPT, Gemini) for help.
-- **Real-time Synchronization** → Initially LEDs didn’t sync with beats at all; fixing this took multiple iterations.
-- **Dividing Processing** → Designing so the backend does heavy work and ESP32 only executes.
-Balancing was tricky.
-- **Webpage Design & UI** → Deciding layout, controls, input handling, and visual design was challenging as a beginner.
-- **Bridging Hardware + Software** → Learning how software inputs control hardware outputs was a major step.
-- **System Architecture** → Took multiple revisions before finalizing reliable frontend–backend–ESP32 communication.
+## Role & Communication
+The ESP32's role is simple: it does not perform heavy processing.
+Instead, it maintains a WebSocket connection to the Python server and listens for real-time LED instructions.
+The server streams per-frame LED data, and the ESP32 simply parses these packets and updates the LED strips immediately.

 ---

+## Key Features
+- **Non-blocking design**: The code is written using a `millis()`-based loop instead of blocking delays, ensuring the ESP32 can simultaneously handle multiple tasks, like managing the Wi-Fi connection and updating the LEDs.
+- **Configurable Effects**: Each effect (Static, Blink, Sparkle, Comet, etc.) is highly configurable.
+The ESP32 code can handle parameters for duration, color, brightness, and specific LED ranges, allowing for a wide range of creative expression.
+- **Smooth Transitions**: The system is designed to allow multiple effects to run simultaneously on different LED segments.
+The ESP32 can also smoothly transition between different effects on the same LED range as the music timeline progresses.

+---

+## Packet Handling
+Each JSON packet received from the Python backend defines a specific command for the ESP32.
+It includes a target LED range, color/brightness values, an effect type, and any effect-specific parameters (e.g., speed or fade).
+The ESP32's code decodes this information and immediately applies the effect.

+---

+## Scalability
+The system is highly scalable.
+Because each ESP32 only processes its assigned LED ranges, you can add more devices simultaneously to the same Wi-Fi network without impacting performance.
+This makes it possible to create large, synchronized light shows across multiple wearable devices.

+---

+## Why ESP32?
+The ESP32 was chosen over alternatives like Arduino or Raspberry Pi for several key reasons:
+- **Built-in Wi-Fi**: Provides seamless WebSocket communication out of the box.
+- **Timing-sensitive control**: It's powerful enough to handle the precise timing required for WS2812B LED strips.
+- **Power and Cost**: It's a low-cost, low-power device that is powerful enough to run smooth animations.

+---

+# 🛠 Problems and Challenges Faced in Each Section

+While pursuing my B.Tech in Electronics and Communications, I entered this project with limited programming background.
+I had studied C in my first year and Java in the third semester, but I didn’t have deep knowledge of HTML, CSS, or JavaScript.
+Python was completely new to me—I actually learned it while working on this project itself.

+There were many challenges I faced across different stages:

+- **Learning New Languages and Tools**: Since I wasn’t fully familiar with web technologies or Python, I often had to rely on trial-and-error.
+AI tools like ChatGPT and Gemini came to my rescue whenever I got stuck.
+- **Real-time Synchronization**: One of the biggest hurdles was syncing the LED timeline with the music in real-time.
+Initially, the LEDs weren’t lighting in sync with the beats at all, and fixing this required multiple iterations.
+- **Division of Processing**: Another challenge was designing the effects in such a way that most of the processing happened in the Python server, while the ESP32 clients only executed simple instructions.
+Getting this balance right was not easy.
+- **Webpage Design and User Interface**: I had to decide how the entire webpage should look and function—what buttons to include, how to take inputs from the user, and what to do with those inputs.
+Even deciding how to structure blocks on the webpage and how they should appear visually was a new experience for me.
+- **Bridging Hardware and Software**: Perhaps the most interesting challenge was venturing into the narrow strip that connects hardware with software.
+Figuring out how software inputs would actually control hardware outputs was a learning curve.
+- **System Architecture**: In the initial stages, I also had to design the overall architecture of the system—how different components (frontend, backend, and ESP32 clients) would communicate with each other.
+This required multiple revisions before I found a structure that worked reliably.

+---

-## 🚀 How Powerful This System Is
+# 🚀 How Powerful This System Is?

-This system is designed with **scalability and flexibility** at its core.
+This system is designed with scalability and flexibility at its core.

-- **Supports Multiple ESP32s** → Theoretically up to 100 at once, each driving its own LED strip.
+- **Supports Multiple ESP32s**: It can connect to multiple ESP32 controllers — theoretically up to 100 at once — each driving its own LED strip.
+This makes it possible to distribute LED strips across different wearable parts, such as a shirt, trousers, a hat, or even props and stage elements.
-- **Per-LED Control** → Every LED is individually programmable.
-You can define exact behavior for every moment.
-- **Modular Architecture** → Easily extendable with new effects without changing the core system.
-- **Creative Freedom** → From subtle fades to complex professional-grade light shows, you control every detail.
+- **Per-LED Control**: Every single LED can be programmed individually.
+This means you are not limited to broad effects; you can decide exactly how each LED should behave at every moment in the timeline.
+From subtle fades to synchronized chases, the level of detail is entirely in your hands.
+- **Modular Architecture**: The system’s architecture has been built in a modular way, so new effects can be added with ease.
+If you imagine a new lighting effect tomorrow, you don’t need to rebuild the system — you can simply extend the codebase and start using it.
+- **Creative Freedom**: Combined, these features give you the power to design anything from simple glowing patterns to complex, professional-grade light shows.
+Whether it’s for wearable fashion, stage performances, or synchronized room-scale shows, this system provides both fine-grained control and large-scale coordination.

 ![Powerful_Tool](assets/powerfultool.png)

-This flexibility allows use across:
-- Wearable fashion (shirts, trousers, hats)
-- Stage performances
-- Room-scale or prop-based synchronized light shows